 Let’s create a Conditional access policy

 - From All services blade search and open Azure Active directory.

-- On Azure Active directory blade under Manage click on security and then conditional access policy.
+- On the Azure Active directory blade under Manage click on security and then conditional access policy.

 - On Conditional access policy please click on +New Policy

-- On +New Policy blade give name to your policy
+- On the +New Policy, blade give a name of your policy

 - Scroll down under Assignments and click on 0 users and groups selected to select users and